Peace Corps: Add Impact with Solar Cooking

-Peace Corps Volunteers have a unique opportunity to learn about and introduce solar cooking globally.
+By joining new communities, Peace Corps Volunteers have a unique opportunity to introduce solar cooking globally.

 Because many Volunteers work in places where income is scarce and environments are degraded, solar cooking is a good solution to the problem of scarce or expensive biomass and fossil fuels needed for cooking and making water safe to drink.

 For more information, contact the SCI Worldwide Office.